MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 ### Set rule severity from Solution Explorer

-To set rule severity from Solution Explorer, follow these steps:
+To set the rule severity from Solution Explorer, follow these steps:

 1. In Solution Explorer, expand **References** > **Analyzers** (or **Dependencies** > **Analyzers** for .NET Core projects).